sheerlogic218/IDP/README.md

 ## Contributing

-Contributions are welcome in the form of verbal feedback.
+Contributions are welcome in the form of feedback.
 Please email [lh848@cam.ac.uk](mailto:lh848@cam.ac.uk).